 One of the suspects was identified as the driver who brought the men to Ivory Coast.
 Authorities identified the second man as his accomplice.

-Three men from Mali have already been detained in Ivory Coast.
+Already three men from Mali have been detained in Ivory Coast.

 The March 13 assault on Grand Bassam, a popular tourist destination just outside Abidjan, was the third such attack in the last several months.